 Bomu player is popularly known as CM Player that will offer you to play all types of Video file.
 This video player is really easy to use and also provides some powerful features which you will find in the context menu.
 It works really well on Linux and provides GUI features at the same time.
 It generally saves your all playback record which helps to browse your old playlist.
 It supports Audio file and Subtitle at all.

 SMPlayer is another fantastic media player on Linux that support for all the default formats as like as other media players.
 It has a built-in a codec which helps you to play YouTube Video directly from this player.

 It will load the subtitle of a movie from the internet.
 When you will play video in SMplayer it saves your all settings.
 It is fully resume supported video player.
 It will play the videos at the same point which you previously stopped playing.

 - To install SMPlayer on Ubuntu, run the following command:

 sudo add-apt-repository ppa:rvm/smplayer sudo apt-get update sudo apt-get install smplayer smplayer-themes smplayer-skins

-Micro is totally free and open source video player that plays any format of a media file.
+Micro is a totally free and open source video player that plays any format of a media file.
 It supports all most all codec that will offer you to play video smoothly.
 There is a simple video converter available in Micro which will allow you to convert almost any video with Miro into mp4/h264.
 Micro is easy to use and helpful for downloading and playing media files from online.

 5. MPV Player